temporalio/edu-versioning-go-code/exercises/worker-versioning/README.md

 During this exercise, you will

-* Define Worker Build ID Version Sets and enable Versioning on your Worker
+- Run a Workflow Execution and retrieve the Event History
-* Make a change to your Workflow, and redeploy an updated Worker
+- Define Worker Build ID Version Sets and enable Versioning on your Worker
-* Ensure that your Workflows have switched to using the new code path
+- Ensure that your Workflows have switched to using the new code path
-* Decommission an old Worker
+- Decommission an old Worker

 If you are running this exercise locally with a Temporal Cluster that you started via the `temporal server start-dev` command, you must